JavaScript Required

 Integrations feel bolted on, and every new one adds latency and failure points

 Keep your stack reliable, because every extra layer adds scripts, latency, and more places for things to break.
-Most small businesses now run on a stack, CRM, email automation, booking, payments, inventory, support, analytics, ads.
+Most small businesses now run on a stack including Salesforce CRM, ActiveCampaign email automation, Stripe payments, and Google Analytics 4 for analytics.
 When you’ve outgrown your platform, integrations don’t feel like connections.
 They feel like compromises.

 Wix apps and WordPress plugins are convenient until you need reliability and control.
 Then you start seeing the real costs, extra scripts on every page, limited webhooks, brittle API connectors, and a support loop where each vendor blames the other.